-The College will establish a multi-year accessibility action plan outlining its strategy to prevent and remove barriers, and meet its requirements under the IASR.
+The College has established and will maintain its multi-year accessibility action plan outlining its strategy to prevent and remove barriers to persons with disabilities and meet its requirements under the IASR.
 Specifically, the College will:

 - Establish this plan in consultation with persons with disabilities or an advisory committee. - Post this Accessibility Plan on its website and provide the plan in an accessible format upon request. - Review and update its accessibility plan once every three to five years in consultation with persons with disabilities and the Accessibility Working Group.